Virginia Carry Information

 • Loudoun (county) - all carry (open and concealed with CHP) prohibited in local government buildings and community and recreation centers.
 CHP holders can carry concealed handguns in parks as long as the handgun doesn't have a magazine holding more than 20 rounds in it.
 Guns can also be left in vehicles in parks.
 There is no prohibition for permitted events.
 Carry is prohibited on School Board property.
 A violation is a Class 1 misdemeanor (up to a $2,500 fine and/or up to 12 months in jail).

-• Manassas Park (city) - Effective January 1, 2026 - all carry (open and concealed with a CHP) prohibited in local government buildings, including the recreation center, city hall, public works, social services, permitting services.
+• Manassas Park (city) - all carry (open and concealed with a CHP) prohibited in local government buildings, including the recreation center, city hall, public works, social services, permitting services.
 There is no prohibition in parks or permitted events.
 Penalties are tiered, and the tier resets after one calendar year passes after the last offense.
 The tiers are Class 4 misdemeanor ($250, no jail time) for the first offense, Class 3 misdemeanor ($500, no jail time) for the second offense, and Class 1 misdemeanor ($2,500 and up to one year in jail) for a third or higher offense.

 • Newport News (city) - all carry (open and concealed with CHP) is prohibited in local government buildings, and community and recreation centers.
 There is no prohibition in parks or permitted eventsA person carrying will be asked to leave the building.
 Failure to do so can lead to a trespass charge and/or a civil fine of $500.